 The Rotary Club of Kilrymont St Andrews was formed in 1996 to provide an evening group alternative to the St Andrews Club, which is luncheon club.
-The Rotary Club of Kilrymont St Andrews received its charter on 25th August 1996.
-The Club currently has 32 members - 9 women and 23 men.
+The Rotary Club of St Andrews Kilrymont (as it was then) received its charter on 25th August 1996.
+The Club currently has 37 members - 8 women and 29 men.

 Along with our mother St Andrews Club, we serve the St Andrews area of Fife.